wild-swift/ws-android-annotations/README.md

 And now supported two types of field: primitive and collections

 ### Field typing
-Field type include next parameters: type, default value, specification for set property in child view, specification for listen property changes in child
+Field type include answer for the next questions:
+* What class or type we use for field declaration?
+* How we must init field at object creation
+* How we will set value of field to linked child view
+* How we will listen changes in child?

 There are 3 way to specify field type
 * Use standard pattern (text property for text view)